Sponsor

 Milllantz said officers encouraged abuse and "told us that if [detainees] touched us we were supposed to break their arms."

-Millantz says he saw soldiers do appalling things, but he doesn't just blame them.
-He believes commanders gave "[too] much power and responsibility to a bunch of guys who are full of hate and resentment…getting shot at, and watching their friends get killed…and seeing people decapitated - and then putting those guys in direct control of the people who did these things…
+Millantz said he saw soldiers do appalling things, but he didn't just blame them.
+He believed commanders gave "[too] much power and responsibility to a bunch of guys who are full of hate and resentment…getting shot at, and watching their friends get killed…and seeing people decapitated - and then putting those guys in direct control of the people who did these things…

 "I think any human being in that situation would have done similar things."

-But Millantz says he's haunted by what he did in Iraq.
+But Millantz said he was haunted by what he did in Iraq.

 "From my point of view, keeping a person alive while doing these so called 'interrogation techniques'…definitely burns an image in your brain that you'll never forget," said Millantz.